 This post may contain affiliate links or sponsored content.
 That means if you click on my link and buy something, I will earn a small commission from the advertiser at no additional cost to you.
-For more information on this, please click here.
+For more information, see our disclosure policy.

 Spaghetti and Crabs is a classic Italian-American recipe, especially known in the Philadelphia/New Jersey/New York areas.
 It’s made and enjoyed mostly in the summer months with local blue crabs slowly simmered in tomato sauce.
 But, there’s also a huge contingency that enjoys this dish on Christmas Eve, as part of the Feast of the Seven Fishes tradition.
 Whenever it’s made, I can say in all seriousness, there is nothing out there like the flavor of this crab gravy.
 Read on for more!